-This post about the best Big Island farmers markets contains affiliate links which means if you purchase something from one of my affiliate links, I may earn a small commission that goes back into maintaining this blog.
+This post about the best Big Island farmers markets was written by Hawaii travel expert Marcie Cheung and contains affiliate links which means if you purchase something from one of my affiliate links, I may earn a small commission that goes back into maintaining this blog.

 Are you looking to shop local on your next trip to the Big Island of Hawaii?

 One of my favorite places to go is a local farmers market.
 It’s an awesome way to connect with the community, learn about Hawaii’s history, and get fresh produce.
 And it’s free!